August Meier

 August Meier (April 30, 1923 – March 19, 2003) was a professor of history at Kent State University and an author.
-He was a leading scholar on African American history.
+He was a leading scholar on African American history, teaching also at Morgan State College, Baltimore.
 He edited several books with Elliott Rudwick.
 The New York Public Library has a collection of his papers.

 Raised in Newark, New Jersey, Meier graduated from Barringer High School.
-He graduated from Oberlin College and received an M.A. in 1947 and Phd in 1957 from Columbia University where he studied under Henry Steele Commager and published his dissertation, Foundational Negro Thought in America: 1880–1915 (1963).
+He graduated from Oberlin College and received an M.A. in 1947 and PhD in 1957 from Columbia University, where he studied under Henry Steele Commager and published his dissertation, Foundational Negro Thought in America: 1880–1915 (1963).